Rohingya refugees face monsoon deluge

 Cox's Bazar, where the refugee camps are, has one of the highest rainfall totals in the entire country.

-The monsoon season begins in earnest in May and it is expect to bring yet more destruction and disease to the camps.
+The monsoon season begins in earnest in May and it is expected to bring yet more destruction and disease to the camps.

 How vulnerable are the Rohingya to the monsoon and cyclones?